openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 You can follow along with this section by entering the given commands (in the line starting with `$`) into your terminal.
 You can also use a Git program with a GUI if you want (some will be presented later in the chapter), but you will have to figure out which actions correspond to the respective terminal commands.

-Much of what follows will be less tedious to achieve, and presented in a prettier way, if you're using a GUI to interact with Git.
+Much of what follows will be less tedious to achieve, and presented in a prettier way if you're using a GUI to interact with Git.
 Nevertheless, I am presenting this intro with a terminal-based approach for several reasons:

 * I think it's actually more instructive to follow some typed commands than pages after pages of (rapidly outdated) screenshots of a GUI app you probably don't even use (as there are quite a lot of them out there).
 * Many GUI programs don't offer the full range of functions that Git provides, so you will probably have to drop down into a terminal sooner or later.
-At that point it's quite handy to know what your GUI does in the background.
+At that point, it's quite handy to know what your GUI does in the background.
 * Most of the online documentation and advice on Git focus on the command-line interface.

-First, we have to set up Git itself for our operation system.
+First, we have to set up Git itself for our operating system.
 This mainly involves [downloading and installing](http://git-scm.com/downloads) and setting the username and email address.
 The instructions [vary slightly depending on the operating system](https://help.github.com/articles/set-up-git#platform-all).